Aerijo/autocomplete-latex/README.md

 You don't need to configure anything to get started; this package will work out of the box to provide completions for common patterns such as `\begin`, `\usepackage`, `\frac`, etc.

 ### In document
 As mentioned above, completions will automatically appear when typing.
 These suggestions are filtered and ranked according to the prefix, which is defined as a `\` followed by any number of letters (`\\[a-zA-Z]*` for you [regex](https://www.marksanborn.net/howto/learning-regular-expressions-for-beginners-the-basics/) fans) up until the cursor.
-If any non-letters are present (eg. number or space) it will no longer show the completions and will wait until a vaild prefix is reached again.
+If any non-letters are present (eg. number or space) it will no longer show the completions and will wait until a valid prefix is reached again.

-  - **Note**: it will also activate immediately after a `!`.
-This is to support [magic comment](https://tex.stackexchange.com/questions/78101/when-and-why-should-i-use-tex-ts-program-and-tex-encoding) completions as well.
+  - **Note**: Two special cases where it will also activate are after an `!` and an `@`.
+This is to support [magic comment](https://tex.stackexchange.com/questions/78101/when-and-why-should-i-use-tex-ts-program-and-tex-encoding) completions and markdown-like citations.

 The current scope also affects which completions appear, so you'll only see commands like `\frac` as an option when in math mode.

  - **Tip**: the completions will appear if the current prefix is an ordered subset of the potential completion.
 This means that while you _could_ type `\subsub` to get the `\subsubsection` completion, you could just type `\sbb` instead.

-If something unexpected is occuring, check your [settings](#settings).
+If something unexpected is occurring, check your [settings](#settings).
 Make sure all the [requirements](#requirements) are also met.
 If the issue persists, [open an issue](https://github.com/Aerijo/autocomplete-latex/issues) on the repo page and I'll try to help.
 It's still a young package, so I wouldn't expect it to be perfect (yet :wink:).

 To define your own completions, see [Adding completions](#adding-completions)

 ## Configuration
 ### Settings
-In the settings view, there are several options available to customise how this package works.
+In the settings view, there are ~~several~~ many options available to customise how this package works.
 If changing a setting does not appear to work, try restarting Atom.

-#### Completion regex
-If you don't know what [`regex`](https://www.marksanborn.net/howto/learning-regular-expressions-for-beginners-the-basics/) is, don't touch this setting.
-If you change it, make sure to put it back to the default.
-You've been warned.

-If you know what you're doing, this setting determines which characters are considered a valid prefix to the completion.
-The `$` represents the current cursor position, and it can look back as far as the beginning of the line.
+#### User completions path
+Use this to provide the path to your own completions.
+Ensure it is an absolute path, and that you include the file extension as well.
+More info about what this file can be is found in [Adding completions](#adding-completions) and `./docs/`.

+#### Enable default completions
+This option allows you to disable the default LaTeX completions.
+This may be preferable if you have a highly customised setup.
+Note that user completions will override the default completions if both share the same display text.

+#### Enable builtin provider
+Use this to allow the completions provided by `autocomplete-plus`.
+These are not controlled by this package, so settings here will not affect them.
+They are the words taken from open buffers that appear as you type.

+#### Enable citation completions
+This package supports markdown-like syntax for citations.
+When enabled, typing `@` followed by non-space characters will show completions scraped from the `.bib` file, if it can be located.
+The file path must be given somewhere in the current file for this to work, and the magic comment `% !TEX bib = ...` is supported.

+#### Minimum prefix length
+Determines how long the prefix must be until suggestions will appear.
+Default value is that of `autocomplete-plus`.
+Making it greater will reduce 'noise', but decrease effectiveness (because lessening typing is what this is all about; well, that and reducing typos).

 #### Disabled scopes
 A list of scopes where you do not want to see completions from this package.
 To know which scopes to use, run the command `editor:log-cursor-scope` in the command palette.
-The notification that pops up will list the current scopes of the cursor.
+The notification that pops up will list the current scopes at the cursor.
 For example, doing this in a commented section might give the following scopes:
 - `text.tex.latex`
 - `comment.line.percentage.latex`